shsui5379/notes/Computer Science/Software Analysis and Design 1/data types.md

   - Operation with an int and a double results in a double
 - `(destination type) value` to cast `value` type to `destination type`
   - Newer way: `static_cast<destination type>(value)`

+# Auto
+- A variable declared with type auto gets its type based on initialization data

+# Constants
+- A constant variable can't change its value after initialization
+- To mark a variable as a constant, add the `const` keyword before the type
+- Named using CAPITAL_LETTERS